History of opera: Late Baroque: opera seria and buffa

 Among the composers of opera buffa were Niccolò Piccinni and Baldassare Galuppi.
 The former was a prolific composer, author of about one hundred and twenty works.
 He began his career with Le donne dispettose (1754).
 His greatest success was La Cecchina, ossia la buona figliuola (1760), with libretto by Goldoni based on Pamela by Samuel Richardson, which is usually considered the first semi-serious opera.
-In 1776 he was invited to Paris, where he had a tense rivalry with Gluck: both composed an Gluck's opera (1779) was more successful than Piccinni's (1781).
+In 1776 he was invited to Paris, where he had a tense rivalry with Gluck: both composed an Iphigénie en Tauride, and Gluck's opera (1779) was more successful than Piccinni's (1781).
 Piccinni introduced the rondo aria, which had a slow and fast two-part structure, repeated twice.
 Galuppi wrote his first opera at the age of sixteen (La fede nell'incostanza, 1722).
 His first great success was with Dorinda in 1729.
 He composed about a hundred operas, a good part of them written for London: Scipione in Cartagine (1742), Sirbace (1743).
 In 1749 he composed L'Arcadia in Brenta, with a libretto by Carlo Goldoni, the first opera buffa of great length.
 It was followed by other comic operas such as Il mondo della luna (1750), Il mondo alla roversa (1750), La diavolessa (1755) and La cantarina (1756), but Galuppi and Goldoni's most famous joint work was the dramma giocoso Il filosofo di campagna (1754).

 Other authors of opera buffa were: Pasquale Anfossi (La finta giardiniera, 1774; La maga Circe, 1788), Gennaro Astarita (Il corsaro algerino, 1765; L'astuta cameriera, 1770), Francesco Coradini (Lo 'ngiegno de le femmine, 1724; L'oracolo di Dejana, 1725), Domenico Fischietti (Il mercato di Malmantile, 1756), Giuseppe Gazzaniga (Don Giovanni Tenorio, 1787), Nicola Logroscino (Il governatore, 1747) and Giacomo Tritto (La fedeltà in amore, 1764).

 At this time also appeared the pasticcio, an opera composed jointly by several composers.
 The first was Muzio Scevola (1721), which consisted of three acts each composed by Filippo Amadei, Giovanni Bononcini and Georg Friedrich Händel.
 Generally, rather than collaborating in a single homogeneous whole, most pasticci were a conglomerate of music, songs, dances, arias and chorales, which could be added successively.

 In the vocal field, at this time it is worth remembering the sopranos Francesca Cuzzoni, Margherita Durastanti and Anna Maria Strada, and the mezzo-soprano Faustina Bordoni, who all performed in London for Händel.
 Bordoni and Cuzzoni maintained a strong rivalry between them, to the point that they came to blows in the performance of Bononcini's Astianatte in 1727.
 On the other hand, this was the golden age of the castrati, among whom Giovanni Carestini, Carlo Broschi "Farinelli", Nicolò Grimaldi "Nicolini", Francesco Bernardi "Senesino" and Antonio Maria Bernacchi stood out.
 The most famous was Farinelli, who performed all over Europe with great success.
 He retired at the age of thirty-two, at the height of his fame, and entered the service of Philip V of Spain.